kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

 generation) is less than the pool's declared `ResourceSliceCount`, the pool is considered incomplete:

-- The controller sets `pools[i].validationError` with a message (truncated to 256 bytes) and leaves `resourceSliceCount`, `totalDevices`, `allocatedDevices`, `availableDevices`, and `unavailableDevices` unset.
+- The pool's `validationError` is set in the computed status with a `PoolIncomplete:`-prefixed message (truncated to 256 bytes), and `resourceSliceCount`,
+  `totalDevices`, `allocatedDevices`, `availableDevices`,
+  `unavailableDevices`, `partitionSummary` and `shareableSummary` are all left unset.
-- The request is requeued (up to `maxRetries = 5`) so drivers have time to publish remaining slices before the status is finalized.
+- The sync then **returns an error before writing any status**, so the request is requeued (up to `maxRetries = 5`) to give drivers time to publish the remaining slices.
-- If retries are exhausted, the latest calculated status (with the `validationError` markers) is still written so users see the issue.
+- If retries are exhausted, the key is forgotten and **no status is ever written**.
+The request stays with `status` unset — no `Complete` condition, no `Failed` condition, no metric sample, no event — until the 24-hour pending TTL deletes it.

+`ResourceSliceCount` is read from the first slice observed for the pool and is not re-read from later slices.

+The last point is a known rough edge: a user whose driver never finishes publishing gets silence rather than a diagnosable object.
+Giving incomplete pools a terminal state is tracked as a Beta item.

 #### Reusing Existing Informers

-The controller reuses ResourceSlice and ResourceClaim informers from the `resource.k8s.io/v1` informer factory already running in KCM for other DRA controllers (e.g. device-taint-eviction).
-This adds minimal overhead since the informers are already cached in memory.
+The controller reuses the ResourceSlice, ResourceClaim and DeviceTaintRule informers from the `resource.k8s.io/v1` informer factory already running in KCM for other DRA controllers (e.g. device-taint-eviction), plus a `resource.k8s.io/v1alpha3` informer for the requests themselves.
+This adds minimal overhead since the shared informers are already cached in memory.
 The controller constructor accepts these shared informers rather than creating its own, following the established KCM pattern.
+The DeviceTaintRule lister is only consulted when `DRADeviceTaintRules` is enabled.

 #### Partitionable & Consumable Device Accounting

-In Alpha 1.36 the controller computes `allocatedDevices` by walking each `ResourceClaim.Status.Allocation.Devices.Results` and incrementing a per-device counter — see `pkg/controller/resourcepoolstatusrequest/controller.go` (the `calculatePoolStatus` step that builds `allocationData`).
+In Alpha 1.36 the controller computed `allocatedDevices` by walking each `ResourceClaim.Status.Allocation.Devices.Results` and incrementing a per-device counter.
 That arithmetic is correct for plain devices but wrong for two API shapes the broader DRA stack supports:

 - A single physical device can appear as multiple mutually-exclusive partitions that draw from a shared `CounterSet`